Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/unsafe.md

 any listed type.
 Untagged unions are obviously unsafe, but they provide several useful features, either by allowing you to interrogate the data in different ways, or for working with other programming languages that use untagged unions.

-> Note: My first attempt at an example for unions was an IPv4 addresses that used both a 32bit integer, _and_ a 4 byte
+> Note: My first attempt at an example for unions was an IPv4 address that used both a 32bit integer, _and_ a four byte
 > array, however, with that example we have to consider "endianness" which is the order in which bytes are stored in
 > memory.
-This felt like it went too far off-topic, however its still worth pointing out that when creating unions that
+This felt like it went too far off-topic, however, it's still worth pointing out that when creating unions
-> share multiple bytes of data, you _may_ need to consider endianness.
+> that share multiple bytes of data, you _may_ need to consider endianness.

 In this example, we can interrogate characters as u32's (characters in Rust are four bytes, although most string types use a variable byte width encoding such as utf-8).